Ravanelli: I'd bend over backwards to bring back Conte

 The FIGC said it will consider "important names" to replace Ventura and former Italy international Ravanelli insisted the country must turn to Chelsea's Conte, who left the role last year having reached the Euro 2016 quarter-finals.

-"I'd bend over backward to get Antonio Conte back," Ravanelli told Tuttomercatoweb.
+"I'd bend over backwards to get Antonio Conte back," Ravanelli told Tuttomercatoweb.

 "I'd try to convince him in every way, because what he did with the national team was something great.